elemental/elemental-web/source/doc-dev/core/dist_matrix/ADM.rst

    .. cpp:function:: bool Participating() const

-      Return whether or not this process can be assigned matrix data (that is, whether or not this process is both in the process grid and the root of :cpp:func:`CrossComm`).
+      Return true if this process can be assigned matrix data (that is, if this process is both in the process grid and the root of :cpp:func:`CrossComm`).

    .. cpp:function:: int RowOwner( int i ) const